Focus: applied microeconomics, household finance, labor economics, public economics

 As I plan on continuing my studies in economics in a PhD program, I am beyond grateful to work in such a collaborative environment with other supportive RAs, economists, and staff who only want to see me to do my best and achieve my goals.

-Focus: applied microeconomics, health economics, labor economics
+Focus: macroeconomics, banking, labor economics

 Supervision, Regulation, and Credit Department